opallch/delivery_fee_api/README.md

 ## Request and Response Payload
 ### Sending POST Request
-No matter you are running the API in or outside the Docker, you should now be able to send a POST request at `localhost:FLASK_PORT/delivery-fee-calculator` (by default: [localhost:8080/delivery-fee-calculator](localhost:8080/delivery-fee-calculator)).
+No matter you are running the API in or outside the Docker, you should now be able to send a POST request at `localhost:FLASK_PORT/delivery-fee-calculator` locally (by default: [localhost:8080/delivery-fee-calculator](localhost:8080/delivery-fee-calculator)).

 The request payload should contain the following fields:
 | Field             | Type  | Description                                                               | Example value                             |